About ARCH

 ARCH is a registered Scottish Charity (No. SC040624) and a Company Limited by Guarantee (Company No. 353054).
 The Board Members are:

-Together they provide experience in all aspects of community archaeology, including adult learning, youth work with Young Archaeologists' Clubs, archival work, excavation and survey, museum skills, and community outreach.
+Susan Kruse, Learning and Development Manager is employed by ARCH on many of the projects.
+ARCH works with archaeology and heritage associates with experience in all aspects of community archaeology, including adult learning, youth work with Young Archaeologists' Clubs, archival work, excavation and survey, museum skills, and community outreach.

 Latest News...